willibrandon/AccessibleColors/README.md

 ## Getting Started

 1. **Install**: Add the library as a reference to your project.
-Since it’s published on NuGet:
+Since it's published on NuGet:
    ```bash
    dotnet add package AccessibleColors
    ```